XiaoBuHaHa/PCBD/README.md

 ## Introduction

-In this paper, we propose the LiDAR Distillation to bridge the domain gap induced by different LiDAR beams for 3D object detection.
+In this paper, we propose the PCBD to bridge the domain gap induced by different LiDAR beams for 3D object detection.
 In many real-world applications, the LiDAR points used by mass-produced robots and vehicles usually have fewer beams than that in large-scale public datasets.
 Moreover, as the LiDARs are upgraded to other product models with different beam amount, it becomes challenging to utilize the labeled data captured by previous versions’ high-resolution sensors.
 Despite the recent progress on domain adaptive 3D detection, most methods struggle to eliminate the beam-induced domain gap.